anfelo/chilimycoffee/html/guides/my-game-engines-notes/painting-a-triangle-with-opengl.md

 ### The Graphics Pipeline
-Most of the work of OpenGL is to convert 3D coordinates into colored 2D pixels in the screen.
+Most of the work of OpenGL is to convert 3D coordinates into colored 2D pixels into the screen.
 This is done through what is called the "Graphics Pipeline".
 The pipeline can be divided into two main parts.
 The first transforms the 3D coordinates into 2D coordinates and the second transforms the 2D coordinates into colored pixels.